Explore Courses

 Body Paragraph 1: What is a Paragraph?

-A paragraph is a short, cohesive unit of writing that presents one main idea.
-It typically consists of three to five sentences and follows a clear structure:
+A paragraph is a short, cohesive unit of writing that focuses on a single idea.
+It usually consists of three to five sentences and follows a clear structure: a topic sentence, supporting details, and a concluding sentence.
+In academic writing, paragraphs help organize thoughts and make content easy to read.

 • Topic sentence – Introduces the main idea.